CCBlueX/Documentation/md/scriptapi_v3/typescript_support.md

 - **Reload the window:** `Ctrl+Shift+P` → "Developer: Reload Window"
 - **Restart TypeScript server:** `Ctrl+Shift+P` → "TypeScript: Restart TS Server"

+There are also other cases where auto-importing might not be able to list that specific type you are trying to import, in that case you might have to import them manually.

 ## Common TypeScript Issues